PAY YOUR FINE OR FEE ONLINE

 For Judge Russi’s Court CLICK HERE

 If you do not know the Judge to whom your ticket is assigned, please call the Irondequoit Town Court at (585) 336-6040 for further information.

-The jury trial scheduled for Friday, May 31st is set to proceed.
-If you received a jury summons, please report to the Irondequoit Town Court tomorrow, Friday, May 31st at 8:45AM.
-When you arrive, please have on your person your jury summons and a form of photo identification.
-To speak with or leave a message for the court clerk, please call 585-336-6040 extension 5.
+The jury trial scheduled for Friday, January 24, 2020 is set to proceed.
+If you received a jury summons, please arrive at the Irondequoit Town Court located at 1300 Titus Avenue (Irondequoit Public Safety Building) at 8:45AM with your summons and one form of photo identification.

 For general questions about jury service or trials, please contact the court at (585)336-6040 during regular business hours.

 THE MOST COMMON LAWS OR TYPES OF CASES